If you’re thinking trends in business communication are just industry buzz, think again.

 It’s likely we’ll see the day when every service we use for work will have a mobile app version.

-Accordingly, managers are turning to online tools that can help streamline operations and maintain open and constant communication without being in one place.
+Accordingly, managers are turning to online tools to streamline operations and maintain open and constant communication without having to share the same physical space.

 Therefore, more and more companies prioritize video communication as a preferable internal communication medium.